volkantasci/teable-client-docs/docs/views/creation.md

 # Creating and Managing Views

 This guide covers how to create and manage views in Teable tables.
-Views provide different ways to visualize and interact with your table data.

 ## Creating Views